Grotto

 A grotto or grot is a natural or artificial cave or covered recess.

-Naturally occurring grottoes are often small caves near water that are usually flooded or often flooded at high tide.

-Sometimes, artificial grottoes are used as garden features.
-The Grotta Azzurra at Capri and the grotto at Tiberius' Villa Jovis in the Bay of Naples are examples of popular natural seashore grottoes.
+Naturally occurring grottoes are typically small coastal caves associated with bodies of water and may be partially or fully submerged at high tide.
+Artificial grottoes have also been constructed as garden features, particularly in landscape design from the Renaissance onward.
+Well‑known natural examples include the Grotta Azzurra on Capri and the grotto at Tiberius’ Villa Jovis in the Bay of Naples.